 14) The Xenon bulbs discharge 2.5 times the light flux and have an average lifespan of 5 times more than that of halogen bulbs, this means that, except due to unusual circumstances, there is no need to change the bulbs for the whole life of the vehicle.

 Double headlight bulbs

-Fig. 132 Double headlights
+Fig. 135 Double headlights

 - (A) Main beam

 - B Side lights

 - C Dipped beam headlights

 - Side lights

-- E Turn signal light
+- 🖲 Turn signal 🔳

 Turn signal bulbs